Haoxing/cloudagileops/README.md

 $ python manage.py runserver
 ```

 By default, a development server at http://127.0.0.1:8000/ would be launched.
+You can use admin/1234abcd to login the demo app.

 ## License